Harvard Club of Sarasota

 Make a difference in young students' lives and our local community!
 Partner with local nonprofits as a student mentor, or volunteer in other ways!
 Help teach the value of education!
 Share your expertise!
+Learn from others!
 Build relationships that last a lifetime!

 - Children First, Sarasota